Skip to Content

 Studio Parlor Kitchenette

-Upon stepping into the room, you’re in the kitchenette which is made up of a microwave, mini bar fridge, empty fridge, stovetop, and sink with built-in garbage disposal.
-A kitchen like this is a rare amenity in Las Vegas, and an awesome perk if you have a desire to cook, or even heat up leftovers in your room.
+A kitchen like this is a rare amenity in Las Vegas and an awesome perk if you want to cook or even heat up leftovers in your room.

 Kitchenette with stove top, sink, fridge, and microwave